chivalry/fm-dev-start/module-readmes/dialog-loop.md

 1. Import all of the custom functions from the this file.
 2. Import the `dialog-loop` script folder.

-See the comments within the `Script Parameter Passing Readme` for instructions for passing parameters to public scripts.
+See the "Script Parameters" section of the `conventions.md` file or `Conventions` script for instructions on passing parameters to public scripts.

 Usage
 -----